grpc/proposal/A62-pick-first.md

 gRPC clients that receive `pick_first` configuration with this field set, but do not support this configuration should continue to work and their behavior should remain unchanged.
-Implementations that support the new field should shuffle the received address list at random before attempting to connect to them.
+Implementations that support the new field and receive configuration with `shuffleAddressList` set to `true`, should shuffle the received address list at random before attempting to connect to them.

 ### Temporary environment variable protection